 Yes, even if you’re teaching yoga via virtual classes, you could need business insurance cover.

-Some yoga businesses moved online in 2020 and now give live guidance via video link.
-If you’re still sharing advice and leading lessons online, you might still benefit from the backing of professional, treatment and public liability insurance.
+If you share advice and stream lessons online, you might still benefit from the backing of professional, treatment and public liability insurance.
 Your use of online platforms and digital communication may have also increased, so our cyber and data cover could also prove beneficial.

 At home, you may keep similar items to those in a studio, plus the device you use to host classes.
 Therefore, considering a business insurance policy suited to running a home-based business could be a good idea – your home insurance might not cover your business equipment.